Regulation of financial advice

 In 2016 the Government announced changes to introduce a new regulatory regime for financial advice.
 These changes will be given effect by the Financial Services Legislation Amendment Bill.

-After considering the Bill, the Economic Development, Science and Innovation Select Committee recommended some changes in response to concerns raised by submitters.
+After considering the Bill, the Economic Development, Science and Innovation Select Committee in 2018 recommended some changes in response to concerns raised by submitters.
 These changes are summarised in the Committee’s commentary on the revised Bill:

 Next steps for new regime